 The principal is responsible for negotiating an appropriate arrangement for temporary care of students who are unwell at school.
-Regional personnel are available to assist
+Learning and engagement staff from the local educational services office are available to assist.

 In the special case of residential schools, arrangements for short term care for minor ailments may be undertaken as part of the school's provision in the residential facility.

 - Administration of prescribed medications and health care procedures

 The administration of prescribed medications and health care procedures in schools can be carried out by staff members who volunteer to undertake these duties and who are trained.
 An administration of prescribed medications allowance is paid to school administrative and support staff members to carry out this role.
 A health care procedures allowance is paid to school learning support officers to carry out this role.

 See also e-Administration of Prescribed Medications at School course and Health Care Procedures training (intranet).